Prithviraj Datta

 pdatta@fandm.edu

-I am a visiting assistant professor in the Government Department at Franklin & Marshall College.
-My research and teaching interests lie primarily at the intersection of contemporary political theory, public law, and American politics, with specific interests in democratic theory, constitutional law, and American social and political thought.
-I received a Ph.D. in Government from Harvard University in 2014.
-I also hold law degrees from the University of Oxford and the National Law School of India.
-I have previously been a postdoctoral fellow at F&M, the McCoy Center for Ethics in Society at Stanford University, as well as at the Political Theory Project at Brown University.
+I am Assistant Professor of Political Theory at Franklin & Marshall College.
+My research interests lie primarily at the intersection of contemporary political theory and American politics, with specific interests in democratic theory, political inequality, and neo-republican political thought.
+I hold a Ph.D. in Government from Harvard University.
+I also hold law degrees from the University of Oxford and the National Law School of India University.
+I have previously held postdoctoral positions at F&M, the Stanford University Center for Ethics, and the Brown University Political Theory Project.

-My research revolves around two main themes.
-In the first instance, I am concerned with the problem of money in politics, and with the increasing influence that the wealthy exert over political outcomes in the United States.
-Pursuant to this theme, I am currently working on a book manuscript which relies on insights from democratic theory and neo-republican theory to offer a novel normative critique of the American campaign finance system.
+My research focuses on two themes.
+In the first instance, I am concerned with the problem of money in politics, and with the great influence that the wealthy exert over political decision-making in the United States.
+Pursuant to this theme, I am currently working on a book manuscript entitled Dialing for Dollars, Dialing for Domination which relies on insights from democratic theory and neo-republican political theory to offer a novel normative critique of the American campaign finance system.

 I have taught courses on global justice, democratic theory, the history of political thought, and constitutional law and theory at F&M, Stanford, Brown, and Harvard.
-In Fall 2022, I will be offering courses on Modern Political Theory and Global Justice.
+In Fall 2023, I will be teaching two sections of Global Justice.